HumanCellAtlas/matrix-service/docker-images/matrix-converter/csv_readme.md

 remaining header are Ensembl IDs for the genes (or depending on the request, transcripts).

 The remaining rows each contain all the expression values for a cell, so cells are rows and genes are columns.
-The expression values are meant to a "raw" count, so for SmartSeq2 experiments, this is the `expected_count` field from [RSEM output](http://deweylab.biostat.wisc.edu/rsem/rsem-calculate-expression.html#output).
+The expression values are meant to be a "raw" count, so for SmartSeq2 experiments, this is the `expected_count` field from [RSEM output](http://deweylab.biostat.wisc.edu/rsem/rsem-calculate-expression.html#output).
-For 10x experiments analyzed with Cell Ranger, this is read from the `matrix.mtx` file.
+For 10x experiments analyzed with Cell Ranger, this is read from the `matrix.mtx` file that Cell Ranger produces as its filtered feature-barcode matrix.

 ### `cells.csv`